google/earthenterprise/docs/geedocs/docsrc/answer/portable/portableUserGuideWinLinux.rst

       ``http://localhost:9335`` (using any
       custom port or hostname you may have configured).
 Click the
       |Portable folder icon| **Folder** (outlined in red), then select the
       map you want to view.
 You can view only one map at a time.
-Globes cannot be viewed from the Portable.
+      Portable globes cannot be viewed with a web browser.
 Use Google Earth Enterprise Client to view globes.

       Globes and maps that are broadcast on your local network might require an access key.
 If prompted, enter the key to view the